 • Top a low FODMAP salad with cooked celery for an extra crunch.

-See also How to cook a smithfield spiral ham in the oven
+See also How long to cook a pork shoulder on the traeger

 Remember to monitor your portion sizes and listen to your body’s response when introducing new foods into your low FODMAP diet.
 Consulting a registered dietitian who specializes in digestive health can also be beneficial in developing a personalized meal plan.